Jeremiah Chapter 13

-He speaks to them as if their enemy was even then upon their march, that if they did but look they might see him coming.
+He speaks to them as if their enemy was even then upon their march, that if they did but look up they might see them coming.

 Jeremiah 13:21 “What wilt thou say when he shall punish thee?
 For thou hast taught them [to be] captains, [and] as chief over thee: shall not sorrows take thee, as a woman in travail?”

-That is, thou wilt have nothing to say, but be wholly confounded and ashamed when God shall visit thee with this sore judgment.
+That is, thou wilt have nothing to say but be wholly confounded and ashamed when God shall visit thee with this sore judgment.
 Or when Nebuchadnezzar’s army sent by God shall visit thee.
-For you, either by thy commerce and trading with them, or by your so often calling them to your assistance, or by thy idolatry borrowed from them, and other nations, hast taught them to be captains over thee.
-Thy sorrows and affliction will come upon thee suddenly and terribly, as pain cometh upon a woman in travail.
+For you, either by thy commerce and trading with them, or by your so often calling them to your assistance, or by thy idolatry borrowed from them and other nations, hast taught them to be captains over thee.
+Sorrows and afflictions will come upon thee suddenly and terribly, as pain cometh upon a woman in travail.
 Yea, and as certain also.

-The punishment on these people who thought themselves above others, will come suddenly like a woman who is having a baby.
+The punishment on these people who thought themselves above others, will come suddenly like a woman in labor.